 - Get your name out there: post, contribute, network, make friends, gain followers/subscribers, and be an active member in the fingerboard community through Instagram, YouTube, Forums, or other sites.
 Your accounts need to be Public so you can promote the company you are sponsored by and have somewhat of a subscriber pool to show that people are interested in your content.

 - Be yourself, be original, but also be aware that this community takes place in a public space.
 How you choose to act and what you choose to upload/post is subject to the opinions of everyone that can view it.
 Having a dedicated Fingerboard Account as a sort of digital resume is preferred over a Personal Account that includes some fingerboard content interspersed throughout.

 - Do your homework.
 Stay current with what is happening in the scene in general as well as what the company you are pursuing a sponsorship from is doing.
 Websites are usually not as up to date as Social Media but are a great place to start for company information such as product specs, a list of team riders, events and promotions, as well as sponsorship requirements ;)

 Like many other skill sports/hobbies there are only a small percentage of people that get anything out of doing it other than personal enjoyment.
-Some are fortunate enough to get noticed, sponsored, or even paid from fingerboarding... but at its core, fingerboarding should be fun.
+Some are fortunate enough to get noticed, sponsored, or even paid from fingerboarding... but at its core, fingerboarding should be about having fun.